jburcsik/pscjam-rag/readme_extended.md

 ## System Overview

-The GC Forms RAG system is designed to provide accurate, context-specific answers about the GC Forms platform and its API by using vector embeddings to find relevant content.
-The system combines document processing, vector storage, and retrieval to create a powerful RAG application that can be consumed via API endpoints.
+The GC Forms RAG system is designed to provide accurate, context-specific answers about the GC Forms platform and its API by using vector embeddings to find relevant content and OpenAI's GPT models to generate helpful responses.
+The system combines document processing, vector storage, retrieval, and generative AI to create a powerful RAG application that can be consumed via API endpoints or through a simplified web interface.

 Key features include:

 - **Semantic Search**: Uses OpenAI's text-embedding-3-small model for accurate meaning-based search
+- **AI-Generated Responses**: Provides natural language answers using OpenAI's GPT models
 - **Multiple Data Sources**: Combines content from the Canada.ca Forms website and API documentation
 - **Embedding Persistence**: Saves embeddings to JSON files to reduce API costs and improve load times
 - **REST API**: Easy-to-use endpoints for integration with other applications
+- **Streaming Support**: Provides real-time responses via Server-Sent Events (SSE)
 - **MCP Support**: Compatible with Model Context Protocol servers for LLM integration
-- **Web Interface**: Browser-based interface for testing the API
+- **Simplified Web Interface**: Streamlined browser-based interface for testing the API
 - **Multiple Deployment Options**: Support for local, Replit, and Docker deployments

 ## Core Components